News 2025

 - March 4, Theme 2: Reactive Transport Modeling (9:20–10:25 am, General Assembly A)

-Carlos Uroza will co-chair sessions on:
+Carlos Uroza co-chaired sessions on:

 - March 3, Theme 10: Case Studies & Pilot Projects (1:35–3:00 pm, Rm 310)